Quickstart example#

 Once the simulation ran, you can access and plot the timeseries of the variables (see Monitoring the variables for a list of accessible variables).

-Here is an example showing the relative change in production in the different sectors in "reg1".
+Here is an example showing the relative change in production in the different sectors in "reg1"

 [34]:

-# You should be able to generate a dataframe of
+# You can generate a dataframe of

 # the production with the following line